sfago2024/www/content/_index.md

   <li>Greater Lansing, MI</li>
   <li>Long Beach</li>
   <li>SE Minnesota</li>
+  <li>Portland</li>
 </ul>

 **San Francisco Select Circle Donors**

 **Generous Individual Donors at all levels of Giving**

-Your gifts, large and small, help us produce the convention and have a tremendous impact on the convention.
-We look forward to hosting you in San Francisco, with gratitude.
+Your gifts, large and small, help us produce the convention.
+Thank you for your impact and your generosity.
+We look forward to hosting you in San Francisco.

 </div>
 </div>